-A staff member will always be at the residence when you return home; therefore, you will not be given a key.
+A staff member will always be at the residence when you return home; therefore, you will not be given a key, unless your team thinks it is necessary.

 WHAT ARE THE RULES IN THE HOUSE?

 • Follow the schedule of programs you do outside the home during the day.